 After we finished our breakfast, we began our journey towards the Kebnekaise hike once again.
 The trail started becoming a little harder in areas.
 It would jut upwards and downwards with loose stones taking over the path.
-We even had to hike through 1 meter (3 feet) of snow in the middle of June.
+We even had to hike through 1 meter (3 feet) of snow in the middle of June!
 But it really depends when you plan on taking on the Kebnekaise hike.
 You may have a lot of snow or a lot of water.
-Be prepared with your gear!
+Be prepared with the right gear!
 Learn more at Swedish Tourists Association’s website where they will tell you more about the Kebnekaise mountain station, Fjällstation.
 This site will let you know how the weather is in the area and help guide you on what kind of gear is essential.

 Take in the wonderful views as you dine on traditional dishes at Elsa’s Restaurant.
 They have course meals that you can book.
 Or if you want a guide on the Kebnekaise hike, they can make that happen.
 They even have tours on the King’s trail/ Abisko.
 Check it out here!

 As we made it to the Fjällstation, we could see the tall mountains in the distance.
-It hovered above us as we began our hike to it.
+Kebnekaise hovered above us as we began our hike to it the next day.
 Loose rocks became a common thing on the path as we took on the Kebnekaise hike.
 Each step brought us closer to the top.
-But once we made it to the top of it was so foggy, you could barely see in front of your hand.
-But at the “Old top Stuga”, the view was breathtaking!
-Mountains could be seen and, in the distance, the valley that we hiked from.
+But once we made it to the top of it was so foggy, we could barely see in front of our hands.
+Luckily, at the “Old top Stuga”, the view was breathtaking!
+Charming mountains spattered with snow could be seen and, in the distance we could see the valley that we hiked from.

 Before you even begin your journey onto the Kebnekaise hike, stop at the office and make sure you have the local emergency phone number.
 Below is the Mountain Safety Council.
 They have an email and a phone number.
 Here are several different contacts depending on where you’re at in Sweden.
 Check it out here.

 Kebnekaise hike started out relatively warm.
 But as we progressed to the top, a chill ran through my body.
 The wind picked up and gave a icy bite to my face.
 Having the extra layers and waterproof pants saved me!
 I highly recommend wearing a waterproof jacket, waterproof pants, and a must, waterproof boots.
 I would have been soaked the whole hike if I didn’t have these.
 Luckily, I was only soaked my one foot a little bit on the way down.
 The heaps of snow had turned into streams and one was so wide we couldn’t easily jump to the other side without getting in it.

-Plus, bringing two or three pairs of socks and gloves are worth it.
+Bringing two or three pairs of socks and gloves are worth it as well.
 Another must as you hike this trail is a hat to keep your head warm when you get closer to the top.
 Don’t forget to bring a water bottle that holds at least, 1.5 liters of water.
 It would be best to bring a thermos or a small propane with a burner.
 We had this with our two metal cups!
 It was great getting to the old top and being able to have tea in the little cabin there while we rested and I put my aching feet up.

 My Meindl waterproof boots were bought just for this trail!
 I broke them in before wearing them for the Kebnekaise hike.
 They were the best investment for this hike.
 Since they go over my ankles, I didn’t have to worry about rolling my ankle and they are warm!
 Check them out here!